Kolyunya/string-processor/README.md

-# PHP string processor library
+# PHP string procession library

 ## Description
 This library is a collection of string processors.